MartinOber16/MartinOber16/README.md

 Hi, I'm Martín, a Software Engineer and Full Stack developer with main focus on JavaScript frameworks, specially React JS and Node JS.
 I graduated as a Systems Engineer at the University of Morón and I live in Buenos Aires, Argentina.

 I'm passionate about working in collaborative teams and facing challenges that allow me to grow both professionally and personally.
-In addition, I am committed to continuous learning and exploring new technologies that allow me to stay abreast of the latest trends in the world of software development.
+In addition, I'm committed to continuous learning and exploring new technologies that allow me to stay abreast of the latest trends in the world of software development.

 ## Experience

 I have experience in web application development using JavaScript on both client and server side.
 I have worked on projects using React to create interactive and scalable user interfaces.
-I am proficient in server-side application development using Node.js, Express and other related technologies.
+I'm proficient in server-side application development using Node.js, Express and other related technologies.

 ## Programming Languages